BrunoWozniak/discov-cursor/backend/MIGRATIONS.md

 # Database Migrations with Knex.js

 This project uses [Knex.js](https://knexjs.org/) for database schema migrations.

-**All migration commands are run inside the backend container—no local install needed!**
+**All migration commands run inside the backend container—no local install needed!**

 ---